|

 an aberration affecting off-axis image

-points, or the result of axial misalignment of optical surfaces,
+points, or the result of lateral misalignment of optical surfaces,

 with one side flatter, and the other more curved with respect to its